Home » Chocolate » Chocolate Pudding Graves

 Candy

-• Gummi Worms
+• Gummy Worms

 • Candy Corn

-• Sugared Pumpkins
+• Sugared/Candy Pumpkins

-• Candy Eye Balls (or make your own with gum balls)
+• Candy Eyeballs (or make your own with gumballs)

-• Candy shaped Skeltons, Ghosts, etc.
+• Candy shaped Skeletons, Ghosts, etc.

 • Cotton Candy as smoky clouds